Manouchehri/smi2021/README.md

 # smi2021

 The purpose of this repository is to merge and clean up several of the forks available.
-A merge into the mainline kernel seems unlikely at the moment, as we don't have licensing on the binary blob that's needed to use the driver.
+A merge into the mainline kernel seems possible; the binary blob is under the GPL, but we don't have the source.

 ## Installing